As the sun sets, an angler is wearing thick layers of clothing to keep warm while ice fishing

 Keep your head, neck, wrists, ankles and feet covered and warm!

-How to keep warm while fishing is easily done when you know how to layer correctly – ice fishing can become very miserable, very quickly if you don’t.
+Do not over complicate when deciding what to wear when ice fishing.
+How to keep warm while fishing is easily done when you layer correctly – ice fishing can become a very miserable fishing adventure very quickly if you don’t.
 No one on this planet enjoys being cold to the bone, nor does anyone like losing a catch because of cold hands or shivers.
-So, do yourself a favour, layer up and enjoy a day out on the ice.
+So, do yourself a favour, layer up with the right ice fishing gear and enjoy a day out on the ice with dry hands and comfortable warmth.

 Bookmark this post on Pinterest for future reference!